Salient Issue

 • Collective negotiations.
 On plantations, the management must engage in collective negotiations on wages and working conditions with a trade union or other democratically elected worker representatives.
 Please see further information on the labour rights and conditions page.

 • The Fairtrade Premium.
-Buying companies are required to pay the Fairtrade Premium, which allows workers and farmers to invest in projects according to their priorities.
+Buyer companies are required to pay the Fairtrade Premium, which allows workers and farmers to invest in projects according to their priorities.
 Find an overview of the use of Fairtrade Premium here.
 Plantation workers decide democratically each year how to use their Premium money.
-Normally up to 20% can be distributed equitably amongst workers as cash.
-When the majority of workers are migrants, that limit increases to 50%.
-In banana production, where Premium revenue is highest, 30% must be disbursed in cash.
+Normally up to 20 % can be distributed equitably amongst workers as cash.
+When the majority of workers are migrants, that limit increases to 50 %.
+In banana production, where Premium revenue is highest, 30 % must be disbursed in cash.

 To explore the full set of Fairtrade’s Standards on living wage, please see the bottom of this page.